ReynaldoAMartinez/Splunk-101/docs/capstone.md

 Immediately after the connection, a malicious **python.exe** file in Ryan’s Music folder was executed and connected to an external command-and-control (C2) server.
 PowerShell commands were run, followed by creating a scheduled task that would maintain persistent access for the attacker.

-Timeline indicates a classic compromise involving:

-1. Privilege escalation
-2. Credential abuse
-3. Remote logon
-4. Malware execution
-5. Network beaconing
-6. Persistence creation

 No further malicious activity after October 15th 13:04 UTC was found, but the persistence mechanism would have allowed continued access until removed.

-# **Who, What, When, Where, Why, How**

 ## **Who – Who was involved?**